mlflow/mlflow/docs/source/quickstart.rst

 In order to use some of MLflow features (ML librairies, storage options, ...), you may need to install extra libraries.
 For example, the ``mlflow.tensorflow`` module requires TensorFlow to be installed.
-Please refer to this `requirements.txt <https://github.com/mlflow/mlflow/blob/master/travis/large-requirements.txt>`_ to find out the complete list of optional dependencies.
+Please refer to this `requirements.txt <https://github.com/mlflow/mlflow/blob/master/travis/large-requirements.txt>`_ for a complete list of dependencies.
 At this point we recommend you follow the :doc:`tutorial<tutorials-and-examples/tutorial>` for a walk-through on how you can leverage MLflow in your daily workflow.